Computer Software Applications Schools in Iowa

 This public school has an average net price of $10,378.
 100% of the teachers are full time.
 86% of students get financical aid.

 94% of students get financical aid.
+Students enjoy a student to faculty ratio of 16 to 1.
 Most students complete their degree in 4.23 years.
-Graduates earn an average $34,100 after graduation.

 Students enjoy a student to faculty ratio of 14 to 1.
 Graduates earn an average $28,500 after graduation.
 Of all the teachers who work at the school, 39% are considered full time.